What Is Framing Psychology By Definition

 The Significance of the Framing Effect

 A product can be framed in a way that makes you feel emotional.
-A charity for an animal shelter may make you feel sorry for the animals involved, and by donating some money, you feel like you are gaining by helping those animals.
+A charity for an animal shelter may make you feel sorry for the animals involved.
+By donating some money, you feel like you are gaining by helping those animals.
 This is an emotional gain.
 You may lose money, but mentally, you feel better.

 One thing people want is to fit in with society.
 People claim that they don't like conformity, but many will get rid of that idea once they are presented with a product that claims that it can make them a part of something.
 People will frame their product in a way that puts pressure on you to join.
 For example, a musician may claim that millions of people listen to them.
 You may want to join in because so many other people are doing it.
 It feels like an excellent gain to be a part of something that connects you with other people, even if it doesn't physically connect you with them.